 I am by no means a refugee myself, and won’t pretend that I can understand what it’s like.
 I do, however, understand the system in multiple Western countries.
 I worked with asylum seekers in the UK.
 I still volunteer at that organization.
-I’m doing a Masters degree currently and one of my primary interests is occupational justice – specifically of marginalized groups and disaster relief.
-And I recently received a scholarship which will help me volunteer in a French refugee camp this fall! (**one major reason I am finally getting around to writing this post – yay!!!**)
+In my Master’s degree one of my primary interests is occupational justice – specifically of marginalized groups and disaster relief.
+And I received a grant that enabled me to volunteer on the frontlines with Refugee Women’s Center in the northern France refugee camps.

 I am passionate about refugee rights, because when I started working with refugees, I didn’t understand.
 I had as many misconceptions as the average person – and I wasn’t clear on how refugees differed from immigrants.
-I was scared of them.
 But now I understand, and I’m going to share my understanding with you.

 Know the definition of “refugee”